Juan José De León

 During the 2014-2015 season he made his Teatro alla Scala debut perfoming in two subsequent productions: Lucia di Lammmermoor (Lord Arturo) and I Pagliacci (Beppe).
 Recent company debuts also include his Wiener Staatsoper debut as Conte di Almaviva (Il barbiere di Siviglia) under the baton of Jean-Christophe Spinosi, his Lyric Opera of Chicago debut as Italian Tenor (Capriccio) and his New York MET debut taking part in the world premiere of Nico Muhly’s Two Boys.

-Recent engagements also include Il barbiere di Siviglia (Conte d’Almaviva) at The New Israeli Opera in Tel Aviv, at Terme di Caracalla in Rome, at Arena di Verona and in Palma de Mallorca, and La Cenerentola (Don Ramiro) in Stuttgart.
+He also performed Il barbiere di Siviglia (Conte d’Almaviva) at The New Israeli Opera in Tel Aviv, at Terme di Caracalla in Rome, at Arena di Verona and in Palma de Mallorca and La Cenerentola (Don Ramiro) in Stuttgart.

 An award winning tenor, he was a National Semi-Finalist at the Metropolitan Opera National Council Auditions in 2011.
 Other accolades include 1st prize in The Mildred Miller International Vocal Competition, 2nd Prize, The Sergio Franchi Prize, and Critic’s Choice Prize in The Marcello Giordani International Vocal Competition, 3rd Prize in The Gerda Lissner International Vocal Competition, , 2nd Prize and Audience Favorite in the Opera Birmingham Vocal Competition, and 3rd Prize from the Dallas Opera Guild Vocal Competition.
 Mr. de León holds a Master of Music in Vocal Performance from Southern Methodist University and a Bachelor of Arts in Music from The University of North Texas.